signag/Hybrid-Car-Consumption-Monitor/docs/influxDBDataSchema.md

 ## Car_Charging

-Entries in this bucket are created by the Charging Observer service which "measures" energy and power of the charging device.
+Entries in this bucket are created by the [Charging Observer](./setupChargingObserver.md) service which "measures" energy and power supplied by the charging device.

 |Data Element     |Description
 |-----------------|----------------------------